aviii04/Virtual-Gaming-Hand-Console/README.md

 Usedd CNN to trained the model.It captures live feed from webcam and predict fingure gesture, which can be used to emulate/control i/o operations.
 In this case I am emulating key press event to control various game actions.

 Preprocessed dataset to augment a variety of hand gesture by producing derivative, rotated, angled and zoomed images.
+Implemented multi-class CNN classifier identifying gesture using a variety of factors including but not limited to hand orientatio, background, etc.
+Preprocessing & profiling increased test accuracy from 74% to 84%.